Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What quality upgrade do I get at $300k in Yaoundé in 2026?

-Yes, $300,000 can buy a property in a newer building in Yaoundé right now, especially for 2-bedroom apartments and sometimes 3-bedroom units in strong neighborhoods outside the absolute prime streets of Bastos or Quartier du Lac.
+Yes, $300k can often buy a property in a newer or better-maintained building in Yaoundé right now, especially for 2-bedroom and sometimes 3-bedroom apartments in strong neighborhoods, as long as you are not insisting on the absolute most prime streets of Bastos or Quartier du Lac.

 Can $300k buy a 2-bedroom in Yaoundé in 2026 in good areas?

-Specific good areas in Yaoundé where 2-bedroom options are available at this $300,000 budget include parts of Bastos (though not necessarily the most prime micro-locations), Quartier Fouda, Nsimeyong, Nlongkak, and good pockets of Tsinga.
+Specific good areas in Yaoundé where 2-bedroom options are available at this budget include Bastos (some options, not the most prime micro-streets), Nsimeyong, Nlongkak, Quartier Fouda, and select pockets of Tsinga and Mfandena.

 Which places become "accessible" at $300k in Yaoundé as of 2026?